tooxie/dnstls/README.md

 My biggest concern would be the fact that far from securing the name resolution process, a custom DNS server such as this one could instead increase the attack surface.
-This approach does not protect the incoming query, and could introduce new vulnerabilities.
+This approach does not protect the incoming, not encrypted query which could still be sniffed.
+And even worse, it could introduce new vulnerabilities.

 That said, if we used this service internally, say inside a kubernetes cluster, in order to make sure that all outgoing DNS queries are TLS-secured, then these